VCityTeam/UD-SV/Install/Install3DCityDB.md

    (postgres)$ createdb -O citydb_user citydb_v3                 # creates a new citydb_v3 database
    (postgres)$ exit
    ````
+   Note: in order to suppress the existing database say citydb_v3 the command is `psql  -d <some-existing-base> -c 'DROP DATABASE IF EXISTS citydb_v3 '`

    Test that the server is accessible with
    ````
    (postgres)$ psql -d citydb_v3 -U citydb_user